islamic-home-automation/home-assistant-node-red/home-assistant-node-red/hijri-date/README.md

 # Hijri Date Flow

 This flow automatically calculates and updates the Hijri (Islamic) date in Home Assistant at Maghrib (sunset) each day, with support for manual adjustments to align with local moon-sighting observations.
+This flow eill create a date entry in home assistant.
 ---

 ## Folder Contents